Philip Boyce (psychiatrist): Early life and education

-Philip Manley Boyce was born on 20 September 1949 in Johannesburg, South Africa, to Madeline Millicent Manley and Hugh Boyce.
-He has two older brothers – Lord Boyce and Graham Boyce.
+Philip Manley Boyce was born on 20 September 1949 in Edenburg, South Africa, to Madeline Millicent Manley and Hugh Boyce.
+He has two older brothers – Lord Boyce and Sir Graham Boyce.
 Boyce studied at Guy's Hospital Medical School from 1968 to 1973.
 He earned a Diploma of Psychotherapy from the University of Adelaide in 1980, and a Doctor of Medicine from the University of New South Wales in 1990.

 Marriage and children

 He met his future wife Jacqueline Wilkes (deceased 2013) in England; they emigrated to Australia, where they married in 1976.
 He lives with the journalist and writer Nikki Barrowclough.

 Career

 Boyce worked at the Parramatta Psychiatric Centre in Richmond from 1977 to 1978.
 He then moved to Adelaide, where he worked at Hillcrest Hospital as a Consultant Psychiatrist, and in 1980, he became the Director of Affective Disorders Unit, as well as a Clinical Lecturer.
 In 1984, he moved to Sydney to take up a position at the University of New South Wales as a lecturer in Psychiatry, as well as a consultant at the Prince of Wales and Prince Henry Hospitals.
 In 1989, Boyce became a senior lecturer at the University of New South Wales, and a Consultant Psychiatrist at the Prince Henry Hospital.

 In 1990, Boyce became the Area Director of Mental Health, and an Associate Professor in Psychiatry and a Director of the Mental Health division at the Penrith District Health Service.
 After becoming the Sub-Dean at the Faculty of Medicine at the University of Sydney Nepean Hospital, Boyce also became the Acting Head of the Department of Psychological Medicine.

-Boyce is on eight committees and boards, including the Bipolar Advisory Board and Chair, Standing Committee for the Training of Psychiatrists, NSW Institute of Psychiatry.
+Boyce was on eight committees and boards, including the Bipolar Advisory Board and Chair, Standing Committee for the Training of Psychiatrists, NSW Institute of Psychiatry.
 He was the president of the Royal Australian and New Zealand College of Psychiatrists from 2003 to 2005.